Canon 1100D vs Nikon D610

 Feature comparison: Canon 1100D vs Nikon D610

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1100D and the D610 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D610 offers a wider field of view (100%) than the one in the 1100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D610 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1100D and Nikon D610 along with similar information for a selection of comparators.

 |Canon 1100D»||optical||n||2.7||230||fixed||n||4000||3.0||Y||n||Canon 1100D|